zhong-j-yu/rekex/doc/UsersGuide.md

     @Regex(value="(true)\\s*", group=1)

-The regex matches `"true"` followed by zero or more whitespaces.
+This regex matches `"true"` followed by zero or more whitespaces.
 The `group` attribute indicates that only group#1 is the effective payload we are interested in.
 If this `@Regex` is applied to a `String`, the grammar rule will match and consume `"true"` with trailing whitespaces,